 Any adult person can register for myHelsana.

 Revocation is possible at any time and may be notified to Customer Service in writing.
 Revocation will result in contract separation into an individual contract.

 myHelsana is accessed via the internet.

 Even if the security precautions on the User’s end device reflect the state of the art of science and technology, a 100% guarantee of security cannot be given.
 Helsana therefore draws Users’ attention to the following primary risks when using the myHelsana portal:

 Inadequate security precautions on the User’s end device can make it easier for a third party to gain unauthorised access to customer data.
 It cannot be ruled out that a third party will gain access to an end device surreptitiously while the customer is actually using it.
 For this reason, the Helsana Group urgently advises Users to equip their systems with a current firewall solution and to protect Wi-Fi networks with passwords.
 Helsana urges its customers not to access myHelsana via public Wi-Fi networks.

 Information and data are exchanged between Helsana and its Users via an open network that is accessible by anyone.
 Although data transfers between Helsana and the User are encrypted, certain details of the connection (sender and recipient addresses) are not, and this may give rise to the inference that a business relationship exists between the User and Helsana.

 Helsana has no influence over whether or how a User’s internet provider will analyse data traffic.
 It is possible for a third party to ascertain when and with whom the customer has been in contact.

 For security reasons, a session time-out is installed that will automatically log the user out of myHelsana after a certain period of inactivity, whereupon they will need to sign in again to use the facility.

-Helsana takes all reasonable technical and organisational precautions to prevent unauthorised access to user data and other unlawful data processing.
+Helsana takes all reasonable technical and organizational precautions to prevent unauthorized access to user data and other unlawful data processing.
 The data and documents displayed on myHelsana are drawn from the relevant Helsana departments and systems, and remain visible to the User for the duration of their online session.